Just like its name, dental bridges are dental works that bridge the gap between teeth caused by one or multiple missing teeth.

 There are basically three major types of dental bridges.
 These are:

-- Traditional bridges: this is the conventional dental bridges and the most common type of dental bridges.
-This type of bridge involves creating the pontics with abutment teeth or dental implant on either side i.e. the pontic is in-between the dental crowns or dental implants.
+- Traditional bridges: this is the conventional dental bridges and the most common types of dental bridges.
+This types of dental bridges involves creating the pontics with abutment teeth or dental implant on either side i.e. the pontic is in-between the dental crowns or dental implants.
 Traditional bridges are made of either ceramics or porcelain fused with metal.

-- Cantilever bridges: this type of bridge differs from the traditional bridges in that they are used where the adjacent teeth are only on one side of the missing tooth/teeth.
+- cantilever bridge denta: this types of dental bridges differs from the traditional bridges in that they are used where the adjacent teeth are only on one side of the missing tooth/teeth.
 In this case, the pontic is only anchored on one side by the abutment teeth.
 Cantilever bridges are not very common anymore and they are not recommended to be used at the back of the mouth.
 If a Cantilever bridge is used at the back of the mouth, it will put too much pressure on other teeth and damage them.

-- Maryland bridges (Maryland bonded bridge or resin-bonded bridge): this type of dental bridge is similar to the Cantilever bridge.
+- Maryland bridge Dental (Maryland bonded bridge or resin-bonded bridge): this types of dental bridges is similar to the Cantilever bridge.
 Maryland bridge has porcelain or metal wing on just one side that anchors to the existing teeth.
-Maryland bridges are made of porcelain fused with metal, all porcelain, or metal/porcelain-supported plastic teeth and gums.
+Maryland bridges are made of porcelain fused with metal, all-porcelain, or metal/porcelain-supported plastic teeth and gums.

-Foremost, you need to consult your dentist to know if you are eligible for dental bridges treatment and to know which type of dental bridge would be suitable for you.
+Foremost, you need to consult with your walk in dentist near me to know if you are eligible for dental bridges treatment and to know which types of dental bridges would be suitable for you.
 When these are settled, you can proceed with the treatment.

 Next, the impressions of the adjacent teeth will be taken.
 These impressions will be used in creating the pontic/pontics, dental crowns, and dental bridge as a whole in the dental lab.
 While the dental bridge is being made in the lab, your dentist would place a temporary bridge over the gap to protect the gums and exposed teeth.